Skip to main content

 Jobs are created.

 Most of the economic growth in this country is created by local businesses.
 The U.S. Small Business Administration notes that in Washington state, small businesses make up 99.5% of businesses and employ 1.4 million people.
 Without the money that’s spent in those communities, those jobs wouldn’t exist.
-In fact, in 2017 Forbes estimated that every $10 million spent at a local business creates 57 jobs.
+In fact, in January 2024 Forbes estimated that small businesses added over 12.9 million jobs in the U.S. in the last 25 years.
 In other words, spending money where you live creates more opportunity where you live.

 Local flair is kept alive.